-Unlike financial statements, which are produced on a routine/quarterly schedule, certain categories of other information become known to the charter school less frequently or sporadically.
+Unlike financial statements, which are produced on a routine/quarterly schedule, certain categories of other information become known to the school less frequently or sporadically.
 The concept of "special events/information" is that such information would not be "special material event information" as described in the section on "Special Material Events" below but would otherwise be very material to a reasonable investor.
 Borrowers are encouraged to disclose this information promptly as it becomes available, but at a minimum should include it in the next quarterly report to be prepared.
-For example, if the prior year's state test scores are released on July 15, the charter school would then include that data in the very next report to be prepared (in this case, for the quarter ending June 30, it would be sent to Electronic Municipal Market Access (EMMA®) no later than August 15).
+For example, if the prior year's state test scores are released on July 15, the school would then include that data in the very next report to be prepared (in this case, for the quarter ending June 30, it would be sent to Electronic Municipal Market Access (EMMA®) no later than August 15).
 Examples of special events/information are as follows:

-1) Budgets

-Annual operating budgets when adopted by the school's board, with enrollment, per pupil aid, and other key assumptions expressly stated; as well as any budget for capital expenditures.

-2) Budget Revisions

-After charter school opens, actual enrollment or mid-year budget cuts may require revisions to the annual budget, so any subsequent budget should be posted to EMMA after adoption by the board, along with a brief narrative description of the reasons for the revisions.

-3) Enrollment

-Official state enrollment counts (for those states that have specific dates); otherwise enrollment should be reported for the quarter as above.

-4) Cuts to Funding

-If the charter school is subject to mid-year cuts in federal, state, and/or local sources of funding, a narrative description of the impact on the school and management's responses to the cuts should be provided.

-5) School Performance Results

-State test results, school scores, and/or report card for the charter school(s) should be included in the next quarterly report after it becomes known to the school.
-Note that this information should also be included in the annual report, which would also then include historic and comparative information for the charter school, local district, state, and competitors (if known), as well.
+- 1. Annual operating budgets when adopted by the school's board, with enrollment, per pupil aid, and other key assumptions expressly stated; as well as any budget for capital expenditures. - 2.
+After school opens, actual enrollment or mid-year budget cuts may require revisions to the annual budget, so any subsequent budget should be provided to investors after adoption by the board, along with a brief narrative description of the reasons for the revisions. - 3.
+Official state enrollment counts (for those states that have specific dates); otherwise enrollment should be reported for the quarter as above. - 4.
+If the school is subject to mid-year cuts in federal, state, and/or local sources of funding, a narrative description of the impact on the school and management's responses to the cuts should be provided. - 5.
+State test results, school scores, and/or report card for the school(s) should be included in the next quarterly report after it becomes known to the school.
+Note that this information should also be included in the annual report, which would also then include historic and comparative information for the school, local district, state, and competitors (if known), as well. - 6.
+Rating agency surveillance information-a copy of any information responses that is provided to the rating agency-should also be included within the next quarterly report, to the extent such information is not otherwise disclosed.

-6) Information Provided to Rating Agencies

-A copy of any information responses that have been provided to any rating agency should also be included to the extent the content of such information is not otherwise disclosed, and particularly if such information would be material enough to affect the school's rating.
-Appropriate disclaimer language may be used.

-7) Interim Indicators of Academic Performance

-Many schools use interim academic performance indicators to track student performance and growth To the extent this kind of data is summarized and released publicly to authorizers or parents it would be helpful if this were voluntarily included it in quarterly reports when available.
+- 7. Interim academic performance indicators should be provided.
+Some schools track student progress internally during the course of the academic year.
+To the extent this kind of data is summarized and released publicly to charter authorizers or parents, schools are encouraged to voluntarily include it in quarterly reports when available. - 8.

-8) Monthly Construction Progress Reports

 To the extent the borrower has financed construction projects with bond proceeds, monthly construction progress reports should be posted on EMMA.
-These should include the percentage of construction completion and a comparison of costs to the construction budget, with a narrative explanation of significant budget variances, construction delays, contingency fund balances with amounts of approved or pending change orders to date, and so on;
+These should include the percentage of construction completion and a comparison of costs to the construction budget, with a narrative explanation of significant budget variances, construction delays, contingency fund balances with amounts of approved or pending change orders to date, and so on.